V & L Ranch in Nebraska Crawford, Nebraska | County: Dawes

 Other area activities include PRCA Old Timers, high school and college rodeos, the Pine Ridge Motorcycle Enduro, rock and gun shows, the annual "Ride the Ridge" trail ride, Fur Trade Days, county fairs, farmers markets, art shows, water skiing, boating on Box Butte Reservoir and Whitney Lake, and golfing at two exceptional golf courses.

-The Cropland is enrolled in the USDA Conservation Reserve Program (CRP).
+The 542+/- Cropland acres are enrolled in the USDA Conservation Reserve Program (CRP).
 The grasslands and Ponderosa Pine forests are in excellent condition and provide for livestock grazing and excellent habitat for deer, elk, turkey and other wild game.
 The grass pastures are currently leased on a cash basis.

 The terms of the CRP and Pasture rental are as follows: